 What are the potential risks?
 There are a multitude.
 They include:

-- A lack of security – Without the visibility and control over network-attached resources, IT management becomes much more difficult.
+Without visibility and control over network-attached resources, IT management becomes much more difficult.
 If there is a potential that a piece of software can put a hole in your network, you are compromising the network’s security.

-- Problems with performance – If the tool that’s implemented doesn’t mesh with the system it’s being downloaded with, the app’s performance–and thus the user’s–will be compromised.
+If the implemented tool doesn’t mesh with the system it’s being downloaded with, the app’s performance–and thus the user’s–will be compromised.

-- Compliance problems – If your organization needs to meet certain compliance standards, the presence of un-managed software makes it almost impossible to meet said standards.
+If your organization needs to meet certain compliance standards, unmanaged software makes it almost impossible to meet them.

-- Data loss – If IT management doesn’t know that a software is on the network, it won’t be covered by organizational backup strategies, meaning work completed using shadow IT apps won’t be backed up.
+If IT management doesn’t know that software is on the network, it won’t be covered by organizational backup strategies, meaning work completed using shadow IT apps won’t be backed up.

 Shadow IT is Good